araobp/pic-mcu/TWELITE.md

                                     time
 ```

-Here I assume that objects are moving along the column direction (upward or downward).
+Here I assume that objects are moving along the column direction (column-wise: upward or downward).

-In general, it is possible to detect the motion in that condition by applying a filter, like the wave above, to output from A: Diff.
+In general, it is possible to detect the motion in that condition by applying a filter, like the wave above, to diff between frames.

 Such a filter: